hartnetl/the-sealiest-game-you-will-play-today/README.md

 ### 5.2 Accessibility test

-- Accessibility of the site was tested with [WAVE(Web Accessibility Evaluation Tool)](https://wave.webaim.org/).
+- Accessibility of the site was tested with [WAVE (Web Accessibility Evaluation Tool)](https://wave.webaim.org/).
+index.html results are [here](assets/readme-files/wave-index.png).
+No errors were returned and no contrast issues were detected.
+There was an aria alert as this page doesn't have a header, footer etc as it is not a standard web page. game.html results are [here](assets/readme-files/wave-game.png).

 ### 5.3 Performance test